 How about starting a fire using primitive methods with minimal tinder, kindling, and fuel?
 These are lost arts, and you need to practice if you are to survive in the wild.
 Start today, because you may need them tomorrow.

 Boredom and/or loneliness

-This may not look like risks to some, but to your surprise, these are two of the most commonly experienced emotions during survival scenarios.
+This may not look like a risk to some, but to your surprise, these are two of the most commonly experienced emotions during survival scenarios.
 Survivors often tell their rescuers of intense boredom during their ordeal.
 They state that there was absolutely nothing to do, and they couldn’t figure out how to shake that feeling.

 However, when their survival situation was thoroughly examined, it was often found that from a surviving point of view, there were a lot of things that the survivor could have done to make his situation safer and eventually comfortable.